jaseiffert/XIAO_SHT4x_Temp_Sensor_With_Battery/README.md

 I'm just a Hobbyist Programmer and at Electronics so feel free to make suggestions to make it better.

+For the Hardware assembly and 3D printed parts go here: https://www.thingiverse.com/thing:7129471

 There is only one program file and two include files so you should be able to bring in the code into Arduino 2.x and program your ESP32C6 from there if your not familiar with VSCode and PlatformIO.